wolfv/GtkOnline/README.md

 Example usage: Download `gtk_browser.py` and execute with `python3 gtk_browser.py <<URL>>`.

+Specific example: `python3 gtk_browser.py https://raw.githubusercontent.com/wolfv/GtkOnline/master/testapp/test.glade`

 URL is a special crafted glade file that includes `<script>` and `<style>` tags.

 URL can be local or on the web.
-You can use the included example by replacing URL with `https://github.com/wolfv/GtkOnline/blob/master/testapp/test.glade`.
+You can use the included example by replacing URL with `https://raw.githubusercontent.com/wolfv/GtkOnline/master/testapp/test.glade`.

 ### Dependencies